SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 ## File format of forwarded data

 After you start forwarding data to S3, you should start to see file objects posted in your configured bucket.
 The log messages are accumulated and returned after being ingested by Sumo Logic.
+You can choose to forward only log data, log data and metadata, or log data with metadata and enriched fields, in either CSV or JSON format.

-The log messages are saved in CSV files in compressed gzip files and named according to the convention you specified when you configured Sumo Logic to start data forwarding, as described in step 5 of [Forward data to S3](#forward-datato-s3).
+The log messages are saved in CSV or JSON files in compressed gzip files and named according to the convention you specified when you configured Sumo Logic to start data forwarding, as described in [Forward data to S3](#forward-datato-s3).
 The file naming convention for legacy data forwarding is described below in [Legacy file naming format](#legacy-file-naming-format).

 Messages are buffered during data ingest for either approximately five minutes or until 100MB of data is received, whichever is first.
-Then the buffered data is written to a new CSV file and forwarded.
+Then the buffered data is written to a new CSV or JSON file and forwarded.

 These file objects will contain the messages received as well as the system metadata for the messages, including: